Anyonic membranes and Pontryagin statistics: Computational derivation of

-In practice, we compute $T$ by computing the torsion part of $E/E_{\operatorname{id}}$, which coincides with $T$ when $G=\ZZ_n$ (see Theorem VI.8 in Ref.~\cite{xue2025statistics}).
-This is achieved via Gaussian elimination.
-Specifically, we list suitable expressions $\theta([s_k, [\cdots, [s_2, s_1]]],a)$ generating $E_{\operatorname{id}}$; these are encoded as rows of a sparse integer matrix $M$, where almost all nonzero entries are $\pm1$.
-We then repeatedly select a $\pm1$ entry, use the corresponding row to eliminate other entries in the same column, and update $M$.
-After sufficient reductions, we obtain a residual matrix without $\pm1$ entries.
-The rank of this residual matrix is usually very small.
-For instance, for $\ZZ_2$-membranes in $4$ dimensions, after eight hours of computation, the residual matrix had rank $1$, generated by an expression $e$ divisible by $2$.
-One can then prove that $T=\ZZ_2$, generated by $e/2$.
-Writing $e/2=\theta(g,0)$ (which is always possible), we obtain a nontrivial statistical process $g$ for $\ZZ_2$-membranes.
+In practice, we compute $T$ by extracting the torsion subgroup of $E/E_{\mathrm{id}}$, which agrees with $T$ when $G=\ZZ_n$ (see Theorem~VI.9 of Ref.~\cite{xue2025statistics}).
+Concretely, we assemble a sparse integer matrix whose rows encode generators of $E_{\mathrm{id}}$ (most nonzero entries are $\pm1$), and perform integer row operations to eliminate $\pm1$ entries.
+After sufficient reductions, the residual matrix typically has very small rank.
+For $\ZZ_2$-membranes in $d=4$, this procedure yields a residual rank-one relation generated by an expression $e$ divisible by $2$, from which one concludes $T=\ZZ_2$ generated by $e/2$.
+Writing $e/2=\theta(g,0)$ then produces a nontrivial statistical process $g$ for $\ZZ_2$-membranes.

-Nevertheless, $g$ may not qualify as a statistical process for $\ZZ$-membranes, since the local cancellation condition is stricter.
-More precisely, writing
+The resulting $g$ may not define a valid process for $\ZZ$-membrane because its local cancellation condition is stricter.
+We write